 If you’re willing to adopt your Bengal kitten, there are rescues specific to this breed.
 Browsing your local animal shelter’s website or a Bengal cat rescue website could lead you to the cat of your dreams that will be a fraction of the price that a breeder charges.
-The pros of adopting are that you pay an adoption fee that will run anywhere from $75–$350, you get a cat that’s fully vetted, and you know a little about their personalities from their time in foster care.
-The cons are that you may be getting an older cat and that this cat may be a Bengal mix, not a purebred Bengal.
-If this sounds great, adopting may be right for you.

-3 Little-Known Facts About Bengal Cats
+3 Little-Known Facts About the Bengal Cat

 1. Unlike most domestic cats, Bengals love water.